sebastienbarre/ragamints/README.md

 ## Examples

 In the examples presented below, `[ACCESS TOKEN]` is to be replaced with your **Instagram Access Token** (see the [Requirements](#requirements) section).
 Alternatively, you may omit `--access-token` by:

-1. setting the `RAGAMINTS_ACCESS_TOKEN` environment variable beforehand.
+* setting the `RAGAMINTS_ACCESS_TOKEN` environment variable beforehand.
 ```bash
 $ export RAGAMINTS_ACCESS_TOKEN=[ACCESS_TOKEN]
 ```

-2. setting the corresponding option in a default `.ragamints.json` configuration file in your `HOME` directory, or any other configuration file of your choosing using the `--config` option.
+* or setting the corresponding option in a default `.ragamints.json` configuration file in your `HOME` directory, or any other configuration file of your choosing using the `--config` option.
 ```json
 {
   "access-token": [ACCESS_TOKEN]